 RFID uses active and passive transponders, which need to be within 30-100 feet of the reader to transmit data, so there are obvious physical limitations.
 To overcome this limitation, ultra-wideband (UWB) was created.
 UWB RFID has a much longer read range, works well in multi-path environments, and can store larger amounts of data.
-Bluetooth Low Energy (BLE) proximity is an option as well.
-(You can learn more about BLE and proximity here and here.)
+Bluetooth Low Energy (LE) proximity is an option as well.
+(You can learn more about Bluetooth LE and proximity here and here.)

 Another form of asset tracking technology is Global Positioning System (GPS) telematics.
 Combining telecommunications and informatics, telematics is the sending, receiving, and storing of information relating to remote objects, most commonly, vehicles.
 It integrates GPS (using satellite constellations) and/or GPRS (using cellular networks) technology to transfer real-time data to a centralized location about individual vehicles or fleets from almost anywhere.

 These technologies have sparked tons of wireless M2M asset tracking applications.
 Here are four that are transforming asset management today.